IndustrialShields/arduino-Tools40/README.md

 const customType *var = (const customType*) packet3.getData();
 ```

-The **SimpleComm** class is the interface for sending and receiving packets through the desired Arduino Stream.
+The **SimpleComm** class is the interface for sending and receiving packets through the desired Stream.

 The `begin(byte)` function enables the communication system and sets the devices identifier/address.
 Each device has its own address which identifies it.
 Devices receive packets sent to them, using their address, but not to others.